seanenck/lockbox/README.md

 password = ["gpg", "--decrypt", "$HOME/.secrets/key.gpg"]
 ```

-Use `lb help verbose` for additional information about options and
+Use `lb help verbose` for additional information about functionality and
-configuration variables
+`lb help config` for details on configuration variables

 ### supported systems